Sapir52/PHP_web/README.md

-# PHP Web - Task management site
+# PHP - Task management site

 The goal of the project is to build a website that allows users to manage their tasks: